moncla-lab/nextstrain-narrative-hpai-north-america/narratives/nextstrain-narrative-hpai-north-america_HPAI-in-North-America.md

 There are several unique attributes to this outbreak that have not been recognized in prior outbreaks.

-### 2. high incidences of mammal infections
+### 2. Mammal infections

 In addition to non-canonical wild bird infections, this outbreak has also resulted in high incidences of mammal infections.
 These mammal infections have occured throughout North America, and primarily are affecting marine mammals (in the US, seals) and small carnivores (foxes, skunks, etc.).

 # [What is unique about this outbreak?](https://nextstrain.org/groups/moncla-lab/h5nx/north-america/ha?c=order&d=tree&m=div&p=full&r=division)

-A snapshot of the novel diversity of species involved in this outbreak is exemplified in this branch of infections in New England summer 2022:
+A snapshot of the novel diversity of species involved in this outbreak is exemplified in this branch of infections in New England summer 2022.

-At the top of this branch we see identical sequences collected from fulls, terns, geese, harbor seals, a grey seal, and peregrine falcons.
-This exemplifies the high level of species interaction annd diversity involved, and thus the significant challenge of stemming this outbreak.
+At the top of this branch, we see identical sequences collected from gulls, terns, geese, harbor seals, a grey seal, and peregrine falcons in Maine and Massachussetts.
+This exemplifies the high level of species interaction annd diversity involved, and thus the significant challenge of controlling this outbreak.

 ```auspiceMainDisplayMarkdown